hazardland/sql.py/README.md

     "has_cats": False
 }
 ```
-Also user profile table has 25 other fields and we have another 37 tables.
-Are we going to list all of them in update queries?
-And what about selecting, filtering and converting them into objects?

 ## Define class
 First of all let us describe our profile object.
-Every time we select data from user profile we need to return objects of this class:
+Every time we select data from user profile we will to return objects of this class:
 ```python
 class Profile:
     def __init__(